ci4rail/docs/docs/_includes/content/io4edge/canl2/detailed-description.md

 <!--- GO END --->
 {% include content/tabv2/next.md %}
 <!--- PYTHON START --->
-To access the binary I/Os, create a *Client* and save it to the variable `can_client`.
+To access the CAN Function, create a *Client* and save it to the variable `can_client`.
 Pass as address either a service address or an ip address with port.
 Examples:
 * As a service address: `{{ example_service_name }}`
 * As an IP/Port: `192.168.201.1:10000`